bryates/TopLJets2015/TopAnalysis/README.md

 ```
 source /cvmfs/cms.cern.ch/crab3/crab.sh
 ```
-As soon as ntuple production starts to finish, to move from crab output directories to a simpler directory structure which can be easily parsed by the local analysis run
+As soon as ntuple production starts to finish, to move from crab output directories to a simpler directory structure which can be easily parsed by the local analysis runThe merging can be run locally if needed by using the checkProductionIntegrity.py script
 ```
-python scripts/checkProductionIntegrity.py -i /store/group/phys_top/psilva/076fb7a -o /store/cmst3/user/psilva/LJets2015/076fb7a
+python scripts/submitCheckProductionIntegrity.py -i /store/group/phys_top/psilva/8c1e7c9 -o /store/cmst3/user/psilva/LJets2015/8c1e7c9
 ```
-If "--cleanup" is passed, the original crab directories in EOS are removed.

 ## Preparing the analysis